You can clear Lactobacillus iners-related vaginal dysbiosis by following these steps:

 For guidance on treating L. iners-related AV, refer to this article: "I have aerobic vaginitis (AV).
 Which product should I start?"

-L. iners can also hide in the female bladder and male partner's urinary system, complicating treatment.
+L. iners can also hide in the female bladder and the male partner's urinary system, complicating treatment.
 Drinking plenty of water and avoiding sexual activity during treatment is recommended.
 If your partner does not experience painful urination, L. iners may not have infected him.
 Drinking plenty of water or cranberry juice may help clear it.
 However, if he has painful urination, indicating a urinary tract infection (UTI), seeing a urologist and taking antibiotics is advised.

 During treatment, using non-latex condoms for protection is suggested if intimacy is desired.
 After completing three packs of AV-NIL, we recommend NeuEve Silver for maintenance and taking recommended probiotics to replace L. iners.
 For the best effect in clearing AV, refer to this article on probiotic timing: "To clear AV, when should I take probiotics to be most beneficial?"